cors

 The zero value is ready to use but is a mere "passthrough" middleware, i.e. a middleware that simply delegates to the handler(s) it wraps.
 To obtain a proper CORS middleware, you should call NewMiddleware and pass it a valid Config.

 Middleware have a debug mode, which can be toggled by calling their *Middleware.SetDebug method.
-You should turn debug mode on whenever you're struggling to troubleshoot some CORS-preflight issue.
+You should turn debug mode on whenever you're struggling to troubleshoot some CORS-preflight issue; however, be aware that keeping debug mode on may lead to observably poorer middleware performance in the face of some adversarial preflight requests.
 When debug mode is off, the information that the middleware includes in preflight responses is minimal, for efficiency and confidentiality reasons; however, when preflight fails, the browser then lacks enough contextual information about the failure to produce a helpful CORS error message.
-In contrast, when debug mode is on and preflight fails, the middleware includes just enough contextual information about the preflight failure in the response for browsers to produce a helpful CORS error message.
+In contrast, when debug mode is on and preflight fails, the middleware includes enough contextual information about the preflight failure in the response for browsers to produce a helpful CORS error message.
 The debug mode of a passthrough middleware is invariably off.

 func NewMiddleware